Core2002/neko_note/docs/operations.md

 ### Enabling RSA Key login

+> ⚠ 警告：此操作为危险操作
+> ⚠ Warning: This operation is a hazardous action.

 Instead of modifying /etc/ssh/sshd_config, which is the default SSH configuration file, we just need to add a /etc/ssh/sshd_config.d/enable_rsa_keys.conf configuration file:

 ```bash